 3.1 Systematic Identification of Literature

 With a focus on findings from the field of economics and social sciences, this SLR aims to derive insights for the outlined overarching hypotheses (H1/R1 H2/R2 and H3/R3).
 As part of the research on the transaction cost economics in financial market infrastructures, non-English documents were excluded from this SLR and the focus was placed on final journal articles.
 In order to support open science and reproducibility in the appraisal phase, all results that are not open access documents have been excluded.
-From a theoretical point of view, a further selection of keywords based on the Scopus database could further narrow down the results.
+From a theoreticaFl point of view, a further selection of keywords based on the Scopus database could further narrow down the results.
 Based on titles and abstracts, decisions were made for further exclusions that do not support the contextual relevance of the derived findings to the overarching research questions.